73rhodes/dclassify/README.md

 Optimization
 ------------
-The probability-of-absence optimization can be enabled with the `applyInverse` option.
+The "probability of absence" optimization can be enabled with the `applyInverse` option.
 When this option is set to `true`, dclassify will calculate probabilities based on the present tokens as well as a probability of absence for tokens that are not present.
-This is unconventional but can produce better results when working with smaller vocabularies when classifying items based on a limited set of characteristics, especially when some of those characteristics are nearly always present in one of the categories.
+This is unconventional but can produce better results when classifying items based on a limited set of characteristics, especially when some of those characteristics are nearly always present in one of the categories.

-Most bayesian classifiers work by looking for specific tokens to be present.
+Most binary classifiers work by looking for specific tokens to be present.
 For example, an email spam filter might categorize emails by looking for words that are considered spam-related.
 It cares about the words that are present, but not about words that are absent, because there are just too many of them.